 Do I need a mask?

-Why are we being asked to wear a face covering?
+Why are we being asked to wear a mask?

 As you may have read, COVID-19 is highly contagious and is spread through the droplets of an infected person.
 Combined with other measures such as keeping 1.5 metres apart and washing your hands, a mask can provide an additional protective barrier to help stop the wearer getting or spreading the virus.